mpifr-vlbi/eht2023_difx_templating/README.md

 Aa, Sw : scheduled as single station in several scans, with data recording - removed for correlation
 ```

+# Grievances

+ALMA had different tunings from EHT 2021: ~21 MHz offset, yields finally an exact 1st LO tuning
+with 0 Hz LO offset.
+The info was found in a semi hardware level trace in e23d15-script.log.gz
+in a tarball nested within tarballs of the ALMA VLBI Metadata tarball.

 # TODO

 Derive better SPT coordinates, if residuals with a priori SPT coordinates turn out to be too large?
 Looks ok so far?

 Issues with the 345G track e23d15:
- - only ALMA-SMA-JCMT fringes so far, not SMT GLT APEX
+ - only ALMA-SMA-JCMT fringes so far, not SMT GLT (neither understood), nor APEX in its 2 good scans
- - ALMA had different tunings from EHT 2021: ~21 MHz offset now to get 0 Hz lo offsets
+ - SMT vlbimon data 23-04-15 02:34:07 342.600 GHz suggests the nominal LO was used, tuning should be okay...

 Cygnus A coordinates (track e23e19) are slightly off - need better ones